 You and your employer are free to agree on whatever terms and conditions you choose, subject to the various minimum rights and protections set out in employment law.

-In terms of pay, even in these difficult circumstances, you need to ensure your employer is paying you the National Minimum Wage (NMW).
+In terms of pay, even in these difficult circumstances, your employer must pay you the National Minimum Wage (NMW) for any hours you actually work.

 You need to consider carefully the effect that a reduction in income/hours may have on things like: